maidsafe/rfcs/proposed/0000-Remove-Transaction-Managers.md

 # Detailed design

-This is the bulk of the RFC.
-Explain the design in enough detail for somebody familiar with the network to understand, and for somebody familiar with the code practices to implement.
-This should get into specifics and corner-cases, and include examples of how the feature is used.

 The design entails reducing all StructuredData types to a consistent Super Type, therefore it should be able to be recognised by the network as StructuredData and all such types handled exactly in the same manner.
 This type would be a relatively simple type, this is defined here: